aliyun/terraform-provider-alicloud/website/docs/d/cr_ee_instances.html.markdown

   * `repo_usage` - The number of repos already created.
   * `vpc_endpoints` - A list of domains for access on vpc network.
   * `public_endpoints` - A list of domains for access on internet network.
+  * `authorization_token` - The password that was used to log on to the registry.
+  * `temp_username` - The username that was used to log on to the registry.